dramamask/NascarCalendar/README.md

 `dotnet watch` starts the server and opens the web page in the browser.

 ## TODO
-Create service class for url checking and related error messages

 Create component for series picks

 Convert year to int everywhere.
 Convert to string if needed.